Dripdrop12/ipardalis/content/blog/patch/index.md

 title = "Patch"
 date = "2019-06-08"
-tags = ["patch", "jude", "sparkles", "kako"] categories = ["retired-breeders"] banner = "img/ambilobe/patch/patch"
+tags = ["patch", "jude", "sparkles", "kako"] categories = ["retired ambilobe"] banner = "img/ambilobe/patch/patch"
 +++

 {{< load-photoswipe >}}

 Patch was my favorite female from Jude and Kako's [first clutch]({{< ref "/blog/jude-kako.md" >}}), hatched 6/5/19.
 It will be a lot of fun to watch her eggs hatch to see which traits she is carrying.
+Her line is an extremely strong yellow body blue bar Ambilobe group, so I have high hopes!

 {{< gallery dir="/img/ambilobe/patch" />}}